 I recommend that you use a codename for your child, to keep their name private from Amazon and from anyone who may get access to your Amazon account or devices.
 For the same reason, I recommend that instead of entering your child’s actual birth date, you enter a date that’s close to it.

-Amazon Fire Kids Edition Tablet Settings
+Utilizing Amazon Fire Kids Edition Parental Controls

 On the Amazon Fire Kids Edition tablet, open your profile (if you’re setting up a new tablet, it will be the default profile; the only one on the tablet).